Our Work: Organizing People, Activating Leaders

-OPAL empowers community members who are most impacted by environmental justice issues, and develops leadership through programs like Organizers in Training (OIT) and Seeding Our Liberation (SOL).
+OPAL empowers community members who are most impacted by environmental justice issues, and develops leadership through our program, Seeding Our Liberation (SOL).
 These trainings teach community members how to organize for liberation in their own lives, whether that’s on the buses, in housing, or in any part of the community where injustice persists.
 By equipping community members with the skills they need to make change and lead campaigns, our members have engaged thousands of people through direct actions, policy campaigns, and educational workshops.

 OPAL utilizes a Just Transition framework that describes how we can move from an extractive, exploitative economy to an economy that is cooperative, intersectional and regenerative for our communities.
 In partnership with national thought leaders in the Climate Justice Alliance (CJA), Grassroots Global Justice Alliance (GGJ), the Environmental Justice Leadership Forum, as well as local movement leaders in the Getting There Together (GTT) coalition and multiple other coalition tables, we build power from the grassroots.